Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Examples

-We consider a point $x\in X$.
+\begin{exm}\emph{ We know that the category $QCoh(X)$ of quasi-coherent sheaves on a separated noetherian scheme $ (X,\mathcal O_X)$. is a locally noetherian Grothendieck category (see \cite[$\S$ II.7]{Hart} and \cite[Tag 077P]{Stacks}).
+We now consider a point $x\in X$.
 The point $x\in X$ determines a quasi-coherent sheaf $P_x\in QCoh(X)$ as follows : if $U$ is an affine open containing $x$, we set $P_x(U)=\mathcal O_X(U)/p_x(U)$, where $p_x(U)$ is the prime ideal of $\mathcal O_X(U)$ corresponding to $x$.
 On all other affines, $P_x$ is set to be zero.
 Then, Rosenberg \cite[$\S$ 7.2]{Rose1} has shown that every spectral object in $QCoh(X)$ is equivalent to some such $P_x$.
-Then, the right adjoint of the localization $QCoh(X)\longrightarrow QCoh(X)/\langle P_x\rangle$ is the pushforward on quasi-coherent sheaves along the morphism: If $U$ is any affine containing $x$, the morphism $j_x$ factors as: The pushforwards on quasi-coherent sheaves along both the morphisms in \eqref{eq10.5} are exact and hence so is the pushforward $j_{x,\ast}$.
-This proves condition (3) for the category $Qcoh(X)$.
+Then, the right adjoint of the localization $QCoh(X)\longrightarrow QCoh(X)/\langle P_x\rangle$ is the pushforward on quasi-coherent sheaves along the morphism: $ j_x: Spec(\mathcal O_{X,x})\longrightarrow X $.
+If $U$ is any affine containing $x$, the morphism $j_x$ factors as: The pushforwards on quasi-coherent sheaves along both the morphisms in \eqref{eq10.5} are exact and hence so is the pushforward $j_{x,\ast}$.
+This proves condition (3) for the category $Qcoh(X)$.}